-Elementary Kitchen Leader: Jen Bryan (412) 221-4542 x334.
+Elementary Kitchen Leader: Jen Bryan (412) 221-4542 x334 or via email at jbryan@southfayette.org.

 Can I see what my child is eating each day or what my child's balance is?

 Yes, simply visits www.myschoolbucks.com and enroll by setting up an account with your child's ID number or birth date.
 (You can obtain your child's ID number from the elementary school office.)
 Feel free to view your child's balance and participation throughout the school year.
 If you decide to pay online, you can continue to pay throughout the year or you may also send payment directly to the school.